oskitone/poly555/assembly_guide/docs/pcb-0.md

 ## General Tips

 - **IC chips are static-sensitive**<br/>
   The included IC chips can be damaged by static electricity.
 Leave them in their packaging until ready to install.
-Before handling, discharge any static electricity on your body by touching a large piece of metal
+Before handling, discharge any static electricity on your body by touching a large piece of metal.
+You can even use an anti-static mat and/or wrist strap for extra caution.
 - **Ceramic and electrolytic capacitors**<br/>
   There are two kinds of “caps” used in this kit.
 Ceramic capacitors are small, circular, and have no polarity; they can be placed in either direction.
 Electrolytic caps are bigger, cylindrical, and have marked +/- polarities.
 - **Vertical resistors**<br/>